angelfelismino/bootcamp6-info/tech_task.md

     * Protect your API with authentication.
 Simple username and password authentication is sufficient.

 <br>
-To stand out from the rest, you are highly encouraged to not follow a single online tutorial to the T. Do read up on multiple resources to understand the concepts or google your way to finding how to accomplish what you want to code.
+To stand out from the rest, you are highly encouraged to not follow a single online tutorial.
+Do read up on multiple resources to understand the concepts or google your way to finding how to accomplish what you want to code.

 ## Submitting Your Entry